Sonnykimee/SQLiteLib/README.md

 }
 ```

 You can also use ReadyStatement.
-ReadyStatement is a safer way to execute queries as it protects the database system from the possible [injection attacks](https://owasp.org/www-community/attacks/SQL_Injection).
+ReadyStatement is a safer way to execute queries as it protects the database system from [injection attacks](https://owasp.org/www-community/attacks/SQL_Injection).
 If you are executing a query that directly receives input from a user, it is safer to use ReadyStatement.
 ```java
 // Set up a ReadyStatement
 ReadyStatement statement = db.readyStatement( "INSERT OR REPLACE INTO PERSON VALUES (?, ?)" );